Saccharomyces kudriavzevii: History

 Saccharomyces kudriavzevii was initially isolated from decayed leaf (Kaneko & Banno, 1991) but is often isolated from bark of oak trees.

 Description

 The species belongs to the Saccharomyces genus and can be isolated from a variety of substrates and is unique in that it cannot live on galactose and is cryotolerant.

 Biology

 Ecology

 It has mainly been isolated from the leaves and bark of oak trees.
 Optimal growth for many yeasts occurs at 30 – 35 °C, but S. kudriavzevii is adapted to grow at much colder temperatures.
 Two related wild populations have been found, one in Europe, and one in Asia, but it has never been isolated on other continents.

 Hybridization

 Many species within the Saccharomyces sensu stricto clade have been found to hybridize with other species, S. kudriavzevii included.
 In particular, it hybridizes with S. cerevisiae.
-This hybridization is unique in that it likely resulted from a single hybridization even involving creation of chimeric chromosomes holding some S. kudriavzevii genes and some S. cerevisiae genes.
+This hybridization is unique in that it likely resulted from a single hybridization event involving creation of chimeric chromosomes holding some S. kudriavzevii genes and some S. cerevisiae genes.